Npickard00/MATH3001/IOPERC26/readme.md

 See call: https://iopscience.iop.org/collections/ercl-250113-756

+Below are the instructions to run all codes used and reproduce nearly all figures in the manuscript.

 The local parent directory must be set to one's environment in most codes supplied, and discussed below.

 ## Section on 2015 and 2020T floods and FEV.